cloudetm/microservices/02-videos/01-develop-ops-microservices/03-docker/03-build-images/README.md

 # Building Images

+`microservices` is the working dir

-1, create a docker file
+1, create a docker file `Dockerfile`
 ```
 FROM alpine
 MAINTAINER pwillhan